uga-libraries/web-aip/README.md

 UGA downloads web content automatically on a quarterly basis, using chrontab on a Linux server (to schedule the download) and the web_aip_batch.py script.
 Alternately, the batch script can be used to download content from all seeds crawled since a specified date or the web_aip_single.py script can be used to download content from a specified seed.

 # Script approach
-The script website_preservation.py governs the rest of the workflow.
-It runs the other scripts for getting the warcs and metadata using the Archive-It APIs and for each of the aip workflow steps.
-Variables used by more than one script are stored in web_variables.py.
-The workflow uses scripts that are part of the general born digital workflow for creating aips.
+Each step of the workflow is its own Python function.
+The functions are in a separate document (web_functions.py) so that they can easily be used in multilpe workflows.
+The workflow also uses functions that are part of the general born digital workflow for creating AIPs (aip_functions.py).

-# Error handling
+The functions are called by either web_aip_batch.py or web_aip_single.py to implement the workflow.
+The workflow scripts call the web functions to download the WARCs and six metadata reports using the Archive-It APIs and call the functions for each of the AIP workflow steps.
+The batch version of the workflow script downloads content for all seeds from the specified departments (Hargrett and Russell) crawled within the specified time period (last_download date).
+The single version of the script downloads content for a specified seed, with an additional optional limit of the last_download date.

-If a known error is encountered, such an api connection issue or a regular expression does not find a match, the aip is moved to an error folder with the name of the error and the rest of the steps are skipped for that aip.
+If a known error is encountered while downloading the WARCs and metadata reports, the script will continue and the errors are detected by the check_aips() function which analyzes if all expected content is present.
+If a known errors is enountered while creating the AIPs, such as failing a validation test or a regular expression does not find a match, the AIP is moved to an error folder with the name of the error and the rest of the steps are skipped for that AIP.
+A log is also created as the script runs which saves deailts about the errors during both parts of the script.

 # Script usage
-python3 /path/website_preservation.py
+python /path/website_preservation.py

 # Dependencies
 * Mac or Linux operating system